zopefoundation/zc.configuration/src/zc/configuration/README.txt

     include /zc.configuration/src/zc/configuration/demo/spam.zcml

-Now, we'll load the zc.configuration meta.zcml and use the exclude directive to include the two files included by the configuration file in zc.configuration.demo:
+Now, we'll load the zc.configuration meta.zcml and use the exclude directive to exclude the two files included by the configuration file in zc.configuration.demo:

     >>> _ = xmlconfig.string(